Photo Source: Bryning Border Collies

 Can Any dog play Flyball?

 Flyball is suitable for virtually any breed of dog, as long as he or she is fit and healthy.
+To keep dog health make sure the dogs living area is kept clean by hiring a cleaning service.
 Different sized breeds can all take part, as all dogs compete over the same course with a concession made for smaller dogs – the jump height is lowered to the appropriate height for the smallest dog in the team.
 A small, fast dog can therefore be a huge asset to a team as it enables the larger dogs to run over lower jumps.
 The most important thing is to have fun with your dog.

 So make sure you come along and take part!
 You’re not going to want to miss out on the action!
 For more details on entry, please download our Dog Schedule here.